What is Accessibility? #

 Use the

-attribute to specify the language of the content: - Provide a language switcher for easy navigation between languages.
+langattribute to specify the language of the content: - Provide a language switcher for easy navigation between languages.

 - Ensure translations are accurate and culturally appropriate.